-Creating an extensible 100+ PB real-time Big Data Platform by unifying storage & serving
+Creating an extensible 100+ PB real-time big data platform by unifying storage and serving

 Who is this presentation for?All executives, managers, infra/data architects, data engineers, software developers working at companies with expanding datasets who needs to build an infrastructure that should last them in future with extremely large data size, real-time latency and ML applications

 This talk will reflect on the design and architecture of an effective big data platform that can ingest, store, and serve 100+ PB of data with minute level latency while efficiently utilizing the hardware.
 We’ll dive into the technical aspects of how the ingestion platform can be re-architected to bring in 10+ trillion events/day at minute-level latency, how the storage platform can be scaled, and how the processing platform can be redesigned to efficiently serve millions of queries and jobs/day.
 The audience will leave the talk with greater insight into how things work in an extensible modern Big Data platform and will be inspired to re-envision their own data platform to make it more generic and flexible for future new requirements.